-Let’s start your sailing itinerary in Croatia, from one of its beautiful coastal town: Split.
+Let’s start this sailing itinerary in Croatia, from one of its beautiful coastal town: Split.
 Split is the second-largest town of Croatia.
-You will do the check-in its marina (Aci Marina Split), which is located in the port and naturally protected from the sea and wind trades.
+You will do the check-in its marina (Aci Marina Split), located in the port, and naturally protected from the sea and wind trades.
 The beautiful seafront boardwalk starts precisely from the marina.
-Thus, as soon as you arrive, you can have an idea of the vibrant yet relaxed at the same time atmosphere of this lovely urban centre.
-The Old Town has many wonderful landmarks to see, such as the famous Dioclecianus’ Palace (Dioklecijanova palača), one of the best-preserved buildings from the Roman Empire.
-You can choose to visit the town before embarking or at the end of your sailing experience.
+Thus, as soon as you arrive, you can have an idea of the vibrant yet relaxed atmosphere of this lovely urban centre.
+The Old Town has many wonderful landmarks to see, such as the famous Dioclecianus’ Palace (Dioklecijanova palača), one of the best-preserved buildings of the Roman Empire.
+You can choose to visit Split before embarking or at the end of your yacht charter.

 Day 2: Milna, Brač – Hvar, Hvar (16 nm, 2h10′)

-Drop the anchor in the morning in the coastal city of Hvar, on the namesake island.
-The displays an architectural heritage mixing both Gothic and Renaissance styles.
-In the afternoon, visit the Pakleni Islands (Pakleni Otoci), an attractive archipelago in which you can take a bath with absolute calm, to then return to Hvar and tase the dalmatian fish specialities of this spot.
+Drop the anchor in the morning to visit the coastal city of Hvar, on the namesake island.
+It displays an architectural heritage mixing both Gothic and Renaissance styles.
+In the afternoon, visit the Pakleni Islands (Pakleni Otoci), an attractive archipelago in which you can bathe with absolute calm, to then return to Hvar and taste some dalmatian fish specialities.
 If you want to spend more time around Hvar island you can, as there is no shortage of things to see: the village of Stari Grad and Vrboska with their cobbled streets and white-washing buildings, loads of empty beaches, or hiking through the fields of lavender and olive trees.

 Day 3: Hvar, Hvar – Šolta Rogač (21 nm, 2h50′)

 For the third day of your sailing itinerary in Croatia, navigate to the Island of Šolta Rogač.
-If you are looking for a quiet day at the beach, this island will offer you what you seek.
+If you are looking for a quiet day to spend on the beach, this island will offer you what you seek.
 It is very lively during the day as many tourists sail to Šolta for boat excursions from Split, but it is very peaceful during the night.

-Besides all there is to explore here, half a mile away from the village of there is Grohote.
+Among all that there is to explore, don’t overlook Grohote, only half a mile away.
 This little town is an ideal point to spend the rest of the day before coming back.
 Grohote is the oldest and the largest village of the island, where apart from the possibility of doing your supply, you can admire their typical homes made by local stone.

 Day 4: Šolta Rogač – Vinišće (10,5 nm, 1h20′)

 On day 4 of your sailing itinerary in Croatia, drop the anchor in Vinišće.
-It is a coastal resort popular for its crystalline waters that you can find in a bay halfway between Rogoznica and Trogir.
+It is a coastal resort popular for its extraordinary crystalline sea that you can enjoy in a bay halfway between Rogoznica and Trogir.
 Like Šolta Rogač, this place stands out for its peaceful atmosphere.
-It has also earned a certain fame thanks to its restaurants on the waterfront, which specialize in seafood.
+It has also earned a certain fame thanks to its gourmet restaurants on the waterfront that offer delicious seafood dishes.

-The bay is located among a pristine inlet and lush greenery.
-It will make for the perfect surrounding of this stopover!
+The bay is located between a pristine inlet and lush greenery.
+It will make for the perfect surrounding for a stopover!
 At Vinišće, you can visit the unique Via Crucis Underwater Museum, a private project owned by Blue Nautica company that represents, as the name suggests, the Stations of the Cross.

 Day 5: Vinišće – Rogoznica (14 nm, 1h50′)